shakes76/PatternFlow/recognition/s4577176-DCGAN/README.md

 >step 3: Go to the end of main.py module and change the model saving directory to appropriate location based on your desktop. the recommendation would be save the trained model in saved_models directory.

->step 4: Run the main.py function and you can see that your model will be saved in saved_folders directory(generator64.h5),where 64 represents the size of the image. we can also the plots of generator and discrimiantor loss.
+>step 4: Run the main.py function and you can see that your model will be saved in saved_folders directory(generator-64.h5),where 64 represents the size of the image. we can also the plots of generator and discrimiantor loss.

+for example, if you change the image shape to 128 and the train the main.py function, then generator-128.h5 file would be saved in the saved_models folder.

 >step 5: Open the load_model.py. the first thing to do is changing the directory in the load_model function to an appropriate place and generate fake images.